 - Departments should create a job posting through the FSU FWS job listing process (see instructions here) to advertise positions to students.
 Students will apply through the job listing process and should attach their authorization form.
 Departments should then interview applicants and determine who they would like to hire.

 - Reminder – work study students are considered FSU employees and their job responsibilities and rights are the same as any FSU employee.
 Training, confidentiality and safety rules apply to work study students, just as they would to any FSU employee.

-- A background check questionnaire should be completed with each job listing so that HR can determine if the position would be one that would require a background check.
+- A background check questionnaire is incorporated in the job posting so that HR can determine if one is needed.

-- Job listings cannot be approved until HR makes a determination on whether a background check would be required for the position.
+- Job listings cannot be approved until HR makes a determination on whether a background check would be required for the position based on the responsibilities.

-- If a background check is required for the position, it is the department’s responsibility to initiate and pay for the individual background check
+- If a background check is required for the position, it is the department’s responsibility to initiate the background check for the candidate through the HR Background Check Form Portal at https://hr.fsu.edu/?page=ers/bgc/5-portal.
+Additionally, the department is responsible for paying for the individual background check

 - Work is to be part time (no more than 20 hours per week), and must not be scheduled at a time that would interfere with classes or tests.

 - Even if a professor cancels a class – please do not allow the student to work during a time that they would normally be in class.